CodeStoryBuild/CodeStoryCli/LLM_SETUP.md

 }
 ```

-**Note:** For security, it's recommended to use environment variables for API keys instead of storing them in .vibeconfig.
+**Note:** For security, it's recommended to use environment variables for API keys instead of storing them in .dslateconfig.

 ### Environment Variables